Jimmy Farris

-James Robert Farris (born April 13, 1978) is a former American football wide receiver who retired from the National Football League (NFL) in 2009.
-He was an unsuccessful candidate for the United States Congress in 2012.
+James Robert Farris (born April 13, 1978) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Montana Grizzlies.
+After his football career, he was an unsuccessful candidate for the United States Congress in 2012.
+With the New England Patriots, he won Super Bowl XXXVI.

-Early years
+Early life

 Farris attended Lewiston High School in Lewiston, Idaho, and was a letterman in football, basketball, and track.
 In football, Farris helped in leading his team to their first Idaho High School Football State Championship as a sophomore, and as a senior, to the State Football Championship Game and finished his senior season with 78 receptions for 1,510 yards and 18 touchdowns.
 In basketball, he was named the team's most valuable player as a senior.

 College

-Farris attended the University of Montana, where he was a four-year letterman and All-American for the Montana Grizzlies, leading them to the National Championship game in 2000.
+Farris attended the University of Montana, where he was a four-year letterman and All-American for the Grizzlies, leading them to the national championship game in 2000.
 His game-winning catch in the semi-final game against Appalachian State sent the "Griz" to their third championship game appearance in six years.

 NFL career

 He was signed by the San Francisco 49ers as an undrafted free agent in 2001.
-Farris has also been a member of the New England Patriots, Atlanta Falcons, Washington Redskins and Jacksonville Jaguars.
+Farris was also a member of the New England Patriots, Atlanta Falcons, Washington Redskins and Jacksonville Jaguars.

 He has worked for Comcast Sports Southeast as a host and analyst on Sportsnite, as well as host his own NFL Fantasy Football web show called Side:Line with Jimmy Farris.
 Farris currently works as a guest NFL analyst on CBS46 in Atlanta, GA.